 Antibiotic resistance is a growing concern around the world.
 In response to this threat, MSK’s Infectious Diseases (ID) Service has established a clinical and laboratory research program, together with our Lucille Castori Center for Microbes, Inflammation, and Cancer, to investigate the role of the microbiome in preventing or reducing the rate of infections caused by antibiotic-resistant pathogens.
 Recent studies by MSK investigators, spearheaded by ID faculty members and fellows, have identified commensal bacterial species that confer resistance to infections caused by Clostridium difficile.

-Close collaborations between the ID Service and the Bone Marrow Transplant, Leukemia, and Melanoma and Immunotherapeutics Services at MSK have demonstrated the impact that a patient’s microbiome can have on the outcome of cancer treatment.
+Close collaborations between the ID Service and the Bone Marrow Transplant, Leukemia, and Melanoma Services at MSK have demonstrated the impact that a patient’s microbiome can have on the outcome of cancer treatment.
 Clinical trials of microbiome transplants to improve cancer treatment outcomes and reduce infectious complications are under way.